View more guides at Linux Wiki Guides

 echo EHC1 > /proc/acpi/wakeup

 The theory here is that there is some USB activity (the sensor chip, maybe) that is causing the wakeup.
+This problem only occurs on lid close, not on suspend via direct command.

 Modern distributions, including Arch Linux (Dec 26 2013 install) and Fedora 20 work very well, only needing to blacklist ideapad_laptop for most things to work.